aligapaul/Tutorials-1/_chapters/A2-Git.md

 Github is a web based version of Git, and version control repository or internet hosting service.
 It's a place to put code that is tracked with git.
 </div>
 <div class="alert alert-info">
+Click through to
+<a href="https://github.com/" class="alert-link">Github</a>.
-Github: https://github.com/ (note that Github, Inc is a company)
+Note that Github is a company.
 </div>
 <hr>